The Relationship Between Language and Culture Explained

 Take terms that have lasted from ancient times to modernity to heart

-When you look at any culture, you cannot rightly ignore its history.
-Understanding its history allows you to form some idea of how and why certain words came to mean what they do.
+Understanding a culture’s history allows you to form some idea of how and why certain words came to mean what they do.
 For example, in Mandarin, 心 (Xīn) is often directly translated to “heart” in English.
 However, the word also refers to the mind and one’s emotions.

-The meaning of the word is an important concept in Daoist teachings and makes those teachings much more accessible to Mandarin speakers (which may explain why it has thrived since ancient times).
+The meaning of the word is an important concept in Daoist teachings and makes those teachings much more accessible to Mandarin speakers.

-The history of a culture explains the power a term or idea can carry in a language, but it also explains the existence of certain (sometimes seemingly random) linguistic elements.
+The history of a culture explains the power a term or idea can carry in a language, but it also explains the existence of certain linguistic elements.

-To really understand, you also have to ask yourself about the influence of other cultures on a language.
+To really understand a language, you also have to ask yourself about the influence of other cultures on it.

 Watch out for footprints left by other cultures on a language